 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Treating osteoarthritis (OA) of the knee may require medication and rehabilitation, but the right choice of shoe can also go a long way.
-According to a review published in Current Opinion in Rheumatology, the right shoes or insoles can help decrease the pressure put on the knees and help with pain caused by OA of the knee.

 New Balance shoes are highly recommended for those with knee pain.

 “My foot doctor insists I wear New Balance with built-in rollbar.
 They are in the 800 series,” wrote reader and total knee replacement candidate Suzanne Davidson.